mc-carlessi/MySQL-Essential-Bootcamp-2024/installation-detailed/installation-detailed.md

 ## Task 1: Install MySQL Enterprise

-1. If not already connected, connect to mysql1 server trhougth app-srv
+1. If not already connected, connect to mysql1 server thought app-srv
     ```
     <span style="color:green">shell-app-srv$</span> <copy>ssh -i $HOME/sshkeys/id_rsa_mysql1 opc@mysql1 </copy>
     ```

-2. On Oracle Linux8/RHEL8/Centos 8 is required to install ncurses-compat-libs to use the tar package (not for the rpms)
+2. Verify that you are connected to right server (<span style="color:red"> **mysql1** </span>).
+    If you are still connected to app-srv, please repeat previous step and recheck.
     ```
+    <span style="color:green">shell-mysql1></span> <copy>hostname</copy>
+    ```

+3. On Oracle Linux8/RHEL8/Centos 8 is required to install ncurses-compat-libs to use the tar package (not for the rpms)
+    ```
     <span style="color:green">shell-mysql1></span> <copy>sudo yum install -y ncurses-compat-libs </copy>
     ```

-3. Usually, to run mysql is used the user “mysql”, but because he’s already available we show here how create a new one.
+4. Usually, to run mysql is used the user “mysql”, but because he’s already available we show here how create a new one.
 Create a new user/group for your MySQL service (mysqluser/mysqlgrp) and a add ‘mysqlgrp’ group to opc to help labs execution
     ```
     <span style="color:green">shell-mysql1></span> <copy>sudo groupadd mysqlgrp </copy>